+We last identified our median employee in 2018 in accordance with SEC rules which permit companies to use the same median employee for up to three consecutive years so long as certain conditions are met.
+Accordingly, we were required to identify a new median employee in 2021.
 To identify the median of the annual total compensation of all our employees, as well as to determine the annual total compensation of our median employee and our CEO, we used the following methodology and material assumptions, adjustments and estimates:

-- We determined that, as of December 31, 2017, our employee population consisted of 345 employees, with 72% of these individuals located in the United States and 28% located in New Zealand.
-This population consisted of our full-time, part-time, and temporary employees.
-We selected December 31, 2017, as the date upon which we would identify the "median employee". - To identify the median employee from our employee population, we compared the amount of salary paid in 2017, annual cash incentive compensation awarded in 2017, and the grant date fair value of equity awards granted in 2017 for each employee.
-In making this determination, we annualized the compensation of one part-time and 31 full-time employees who were hired in 2017 but did not work for us for the entire fiscal year.
-We did not make any cost-of-living adjustments in identifying the median employee. - Once we identified our median employee, we combined all of the elements of such employee's compensation for 2019 in accordance with the requirements of Item 402(c)(2)(x) of Regulation S-K. - With respect to the annual total compensation of our CEO, we used the amount reported in the "Total" column (column (j)) of our 2019 Summary Compensation Table included in this Proxy Statement.
+- We determined that, as of December 31, 2020, our employee population consisted of 413 employees, with 76% of these individuals located in the United States and 24% located in New Zealand.
+This population consisted of our full-time and part-time employees.
+We selected December 31, 2020, as the date upon which we would identify the "median employee". - To identify the median employee from our employee population, we compared the amount of salary paid in 2020, annual cash incentive compensation awarded for 2020, and the grant date value of equity awards granted in 2020 for each employee.
+In making this determination, we annualized the compensation of one part-time and 77 full-time employees who were hired in 2020 but did not work for us for the entire fiscal year.
+We did not make any cost-of-living adjustments in identifying the median employee. - Once we identified our median employee, we combined all of the elements of such employee's compensation for 2020 in accordance with the requirements of Item 402(c)(2)(x) of Regulation S-K using the same calculation for annual total compensation as is used for the Summary Compensation Table. - With respect to the annual total compensation of our CEO, we used the amount reported in the "Total" column of Summary Compensation Table above.